 Why would you think about what techniques to use when cleaning your countertop when it is so easy just to wipe it down with a damp sponge at the end of the day?

 While easy is fine for less visible or less frequently used spots in your home, your countertops are neither of these things.
 You see and touch them every time you prepare a meal or even pour a cup of coffee, and when they look good, you feel good about your home.

 But, isn’t a countertop just a countertop?
 How complicated can it be?
 Not all countertops are created equal.
 Some require protective sealants, while others are developed in laboratories to be easy to clean.

 In this guide, we will explain in detail to clean kitchen countertops of various kinds.
 You will learn how to use store-bought cleaners and how to make your own so that you have options that suit your lifestyle.

 Cleaning Different Countertop Materials

 Not all countertops are created equal, so you will want to choose the cleaning product and method that reacts best with the type that you have.
 A homeowner or renter who wants to clean granite countertops, for example, will not use the same techniques as will someone who has stainless steel or glass.

 In the following paragraphs, you will find instructions on cleaning these types of counters as well as those made of concrete, Corian, laminate, quartz, tile, travertine, and wood.
 We will also explain how to seal countertops of different kinds so that you can protect them against future stains.
 Let’s explore each one in detail.

 Many kitchen countertops come from naturally porous materials.
 These become easily stained and dirty, and so they require plenty of attention as well as a protective sealant.
 Choose a penetrating sealer that is food-safe as well as resistant to heat and scratches.
-Application of the sealant will depend on the brand and type you choose, so follow all instructions carefully.
+The application of the sealant will depend on the brand and type you choose, so follow all instructions carefully.

 The sealant you buy will include specific instructions.
 For now, take a look at this introductory video.